 One question in constructing working life tables specifically, and the generalizations we shall be developing for the GLT framework, is the population base of the estimates.
 The easiest starting point is to ignore life tables and steady-state assumptions and use cross-sectional population data directly.
-This is shown in Figure 2a based directly on data from the population census.
+This is shown in Figure 2a based directly on data from the population census and including the main activity breakdown.